-With so many cultures residing here we have an equally wide array of restaurants and places to eat.
+With so many cultures represented on the Big Island, we have an equally wide array of restaurants and places to eat.
 Some will be more local and some international.
-US Mainland chains often come out for a time, but few get the business to stick around for very long, that said there are McDonalds, Burger King, Taco Bell, Jack in the Box, Panda Express, Starbucks, Subway and Baskin Robbins in town, if you're missing your mainland flavors.
+If you're missing your mainland flavors, however, there are American chain restaurants such as McDonalds, Burger King, Taco Bell, Jack in the Box, Panda Express, Starbucks, Subway and Baskin Robbins in Hilo.

 Ken's House of Pancakes

-Considering you're a college student, you will want to know where the 24hr restaurants are.
+Considering you're a college student, you will want to know where the 24 hour restaurants are.
 This is the most common solution to the late night munchies.
-More info
+Visit the Ken's House of Pancakes website.

 If you want monstrous portions of Mexican food and freshly made chips, this is your place.
 It's a lively place with music and features a different artist's work every few weeks.
-More info
+Visit the Lucy's Taqueria website.

 Let's face it, we live next to an ocean!
-And with ocean based cultures comes sushi!
-Consider this a budget friendly outing, where each roll can be as little as $3 though the average is around $5.
-More Info.
+And with ocean-based cultures comes sushi!
+Consider this a budget friendly outing, where each roll can be as little as $3, though the average is around $5.
+Visit the Ocean Sushi website.

-Naung Mai is a casual hole-in the wall Thai Restaurant with all types of curry, stir fry, and Pad Thai.
-Large portions for around $11-18.
-(As spicy or as mild as desired)
+Naung Mai is a casual hole-in-the-wall Thai Restaurant with all types of curry, stir fry, and Pad Thai.
+Large portions for around $11-18 (as spicy or as mild as desired).
+Visit the Naung Mai website.

 Again, these are only a few.
 We have Japanese, Thai, Indian, Mexican, Hawaiian restaurants and more in addition to the typical burger, ice cream or dinner options to which you may be accustomed.